Skip to main content

 Each package serves a specific role in the pipeline:

-• actian-vectorai — Official Python SDK for Actian VectorAI DB (async/sync clients, Filter DSL, gRPC transport).
+• actian-vectorai-client — Official Python SDK for Actian VectorAI DB (async/sync clients, Filter DSL, gRPC transport).

 • sentence-transformers — For generating text embeddings with all-MiniLM-L6-v2.